Spenz7/SC4021/README.md

 ## Indexing with Apache Solr

-This section describes how we set up Apache Solr and indexed the climate change dataset for this assignment.
+This section describes how to maintain the existing Solr setup for this assignment.
+The core (`climate_change_core`) and initial schema are already created; use this guide when you need to edit the schema and reindex the data.

 ### 1. Prerequisites